OWASP/www-staff/projects/202001-event-appsec-california.md

 - Checkmarx (CS) - paid in full
 - Code DX (CS) - paid in full
 - Detectify (CS) - paid in full
-- Extrahop (CS) - invoiced
+- Extrahop (CS) - invoiced actively working with them on payment
 - GitLab - paid in full
 - HackerOne - paid in full
 - HCL - paid in full
 - Intertrust (CS) - paid in full
-- Lyft (CS) - invoiced and have screenshot of payment from customer.
-Waiting for finance to confirm we have received.
+- Lyft (CS) - paid in full
 - MicroFocus - paid in full
 - Netsparker - paid in full
 - Qualys (CS) - paid in full